MGTheTrain/iam-with-aut0-sample/backend-services/go/src/README.md

 docker run --rm -p 5003:3010 -d go-service-with-auth0:0.1.0
 ```

-**NOTE**: Currrently there are some CORS related errors when utilizing the Swagger Web UI in a browser of your preference by entering: `http://localhost:5003/swagger`.
+**NOTE**: Currrently there are some CORS related errors when utilizing the Swagger Web UI for testing HTTP controller endpoints in a browser of your preference by entering: `http://localhost:5003/swagger`.

 ```sh
 Failed to fetch.